uni-medical/SAM-Med3D/readme.md

 ## 🔥🌻📰 News 📰🌻🔥
 - **[Challenge]** SAM-Med3D is invited as a baseline of [CVPR-MedSegFMCompetition](https://www.codabench.org/competitions/5263/) and the tutorial is [here](https://github.com/uni-medical/SAM-Med3D/tree/CVPR25_3DFM).
 We kindly invite you to join the challenge and build better foundation models for 3D medical image segmentation!
 - **[Examples]** SAM-Med3D is now supported in [MedIM](https://github.com/uni-medical/MedIM), you can easily get our model with one-line Python code.
 Details can be found in [`medim_val_single.py`](https://github.com/uni-medical/SAM-Med3D/blob/main/medim_val_single.py).
 - **[Data]** We have now released all labels of our training dataset SA-Med3D-140K.
-Due to the large volume of image data (over 1T), we are currently seeking an appropriate release method.
-For now, you can directly contact small_dark@sina.com to obtain it.
-Download Link: [Baidu Netdisk](https://pan.baidu.com/s/12Nxwd10uVZs57O8WP8Y-Hg?pwd=cv6t) and [Google Drive](https://drive.google.com/file/d/1F7lRWM5mdEKSRQtvJ8ExEyNrWIEkXc-G/view?usp=drive_link).
+Full Download Link: [Huggingface](https://huggingface.co/datasets/blueyo0/SA-Med3D-140K).
+Labels Download Link: [Baidu Netdisk](https://pan.baidu.com/s/12Nxwd10uVZs57O8WP8Y-Hg?pwd=cv6t) and [Google Drive](https://drive.google.com/file/d/1F7lRWM5mdEKSRQtvJ8ExEyNrWIEkXc-G/view?usp=drive_link).
 - **[Paper]** SAM-Med3D is accepted as [ECCV BIC 2024 Oral](https://www.bioimagecomputing.com/program/selected-contributions/)
 - **[Model]** A newer version of finetuned SAM-Med3D named `SAM-Med3D-turbo` is released now.
 We fine-tuned it on 44 datasets ([list](https://github.com/uni-medical/SAM-Med3D/issues/2#issuecomment-1849002225)) to improve the performance.
 Hope this update can help you 🙂.
 - **[Repos]** If you are interested in computer vision,